Update: Relief in late fees for delayed filing of Form GSTR-10 final return:

 This return has to be filed within three months of the date of cancellation or the date of order of cancellation (whichever is later).

-Who has to file Form GSTR-10?
+Who should file Form GSTR-10?

 Form GSTR-10 has to be filed by every taxpayer if their registration is cancelled except the following: